 - From the outset of any response, the FOSC should establish whether federal, state, tribal, local or contracting resources are necessary for removal actions.
-This includes the utilization of Other Government Agency (OGA)'s technical expertise and supporting services, either organic to the organization or through contract mechanisms. - The IC/UC, when weighing the assistance of Other Government Agencies must consider the following: - Define the scope of the state, tribal, local or federal agencies' expected actions and allow the FOSCs staff to evaluate potential claims against the OSLTF. - When a state, local or federal agency responds at the request of the IC/UC, the USCG representative in the Finance/Administration section must execute a PRFA with the agency's financial representative.
-The PRFA assures the agency will be reimbursed for specific work performed at the FOSCs request. - The [External Annex] contains sample documents for PRFAs.
+This includes the utilization of Other Government Agency (OGA)'s technical expertise and supporting services, either organic to the organization or through contract mechanisms. - The IC/UC, when weighing the assistance of Other Government Agencies must consider the following:

+- Define the scope of the state, tribal, local or federal agencies' expected actions and allow the FOSCs staff to evaluate potential claims against the OSLTF. - When a state, local or federal agency responds at the request of the IC/UC, the USCG representative in the Finance/Administration section must execute a PRFA with the agency's financial representative.
+The PRFA assures the agency will be reimbursed for specific work performed at the FOSCs request. - The NPFC website contains Pollution Removal Funding Authorization instructions, forms and job aid.